 Full Review: Burley D’Lite

-D’Lite X is one of the most comfortable bike trailers out there with its premium seat pads, headrests, and independently reclining seats.
+D’Lite X is one of the most comfortable best bike trailers out there with its premium seat pads, headrests, and independently reclining seats.
 That means that each of your kids can decide whether they want to sit upright or kick back and chill.
 This double trailer seats two kids with a maximum weight capacity of 100 lb.

 The package comes with a one-wheel stroller kit included, but you can also equip this trailer for jogging, skiing, and sand and gravel riding.
 The rear wheels feature adjustable suspension, so the passengers will not feel the bumps.